dtarnawsky/cs-cordova-iab/README.md

-# Identity Vault 5 with Cordova
+# Cordova In App Browser
-Run `ionic enterprise register` and provide a product key before running `npm install`.
+Demo app with InApp Browser with Cordova